 Remember, if you were injured in a Target retail store, you need a law firm that knows how to fight and win these claims.
-Our attorneys have been beating major corporations like Target at their own game for decades, so call us right now at 1-800-898-4877 or to discuss your case for free.
+Our attorneys have been beating major corporations like Target at their own game for decades, so call us right now at 1-800-898-4877 or contact us by clicking HERE to discuss your case for free.

 Take it from us—you may become more frustrated by trying to get paid for your injuries than by your injuries themselves.
 We’ve seen it happen, but we are here to tell you some SECRETS that Target doesn’t want you to know!

 SECRET #1—Target May Act Like It Cares—But It Does NOT

 If you fall down in a Target store, chances are the manager will fawn all over you after the fact.
 It may seem like they care, but really the manager is trying to keep Target out of trouble.
 They may want you to fill out an accident report and tell them every detail about what happened—but be careful when doing so—and think about consulting an attorney first!
 If you provide any details in this accident report that admits the slightest bit of fault (“I wasn’t watching where I was going” or “I may have been looking at my shopping list”), Target can later use your OWN STATEMENTS against you.
 This store wants to avoid paying people for slip and fall and trip and fall claims, and they will make every effort to do so.

 SECRET #2—Target’s Insurance Company Cares About Target, NOT You

 Companies like Target carry insurance to cover customers who are injured when employees get careless.
 As a result, if you are hurt in a slip and fall that takes place at a Target, chances are that you will deal with an insurance company representative very soon.